 News, events, media, seminars and more

-Information would be far better off without the human user!
-Sad but true.
 The highest proportion of data loss and data bleeds is as a result of someone not doing as they are supposed too.
 Organisations spend time and valuable money on protecting their name, products and IT infrastructures only to be let down by a user or a process controlled by a user.

 Organisations should have something in place called a user policy or an IT security policy.
 This lays out methods and best practices in order to strike a balance between protecting business assets and affording a sensible degree of functionality.
 Assets can be tangible or intangible, for example, an idea can be an intangible asset especially when a company has thoughts on designing the next super electric car and this idea must be protected from its competitors.